pwafire/first-pwa/README.md

 ## Demo in play...

-Whoaaa 🎉 we gatcho!
+Whoaaa 🎉 we gatchu!
 You'll be able to finally create a progressive web app that [looks like me here](https://pwabuzz.web.app/)